Franklin1129/Franklin1129/README.md

 - 👋 Hi, I’m @Franklin1129
 - 👀 I’m interested in machine learning, and network technology.
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on projects on machine learning
+- 💞️ I’m looking to collaborate on projects on machine learning.
+I expect I can contribute to the community even I am a bignner in this domain.
-- 📫 How to reach me : please email me lifenglin1129 at gmail dot com
+- 📫 How to reach me : please contack me by email lifenglin1129 at gmail dot com
 - 😄 Pronouns: he
 - ⚡ Fun fact: